janus-idp/backstage-plugins/plugins/3scale-backend/README.md

      **NOTE**

-     If any changes to the schedule in the `app-config.yaml` are made, a restart of the backend is necessary to apply the changes.
+     If you have made any changes to the schedule in the `app-config.yaml` file, then restart to apply the changes.

      ***